 Q2Q Comics is written and drawn by Steve Younkins.
 In the sixth grade, he was chastised for doodling in the margins of a math test.
 He started drawing comics in 2004 and has drawn webcomics since 2007.
 He has worked in the theatre industry since 2008.

-He is from Maryland, but sometimes lives in Athens, OH and other times St. Louis, MO.
-He is currently the Audio Supervisor for Stages St. Louis in Kirkwood, MO.
+He is from Maryland, but currently lives in Boston for some reason.
+He is currently the Sound Supervisor for the Boston Conservatory at Berklee.
+He previously worked as the Audio Supervisor for STAGES St. Louis in Kirkwood, MO.
 He is a former company member of the Maryland Ensemble Theatre in Frederick, MD, where he worked primarily as a Sound Designer.
 He used to teach Improv and play D&D with kids at the Boys and Girls Club.
 He attended grad school at Hood College in Frederick, MD, where he studied Modernism and Narrative Theory in the Humanities department.
 He received his BA in English Literature with a minor in Writing from Hood in 2011 where he also was an editor and wrote comics for the newspaper, and was the student technical assistant for the Theatre program.

-Liz and Steve have two adorable kitties named Poe and Spoops.
-They mostly distract Steve while he’s trying to make comics.
+Liz and Steve have two adorable kitties named Potato and Spoops.
+Poe is the Assistant Regional Manager of Knocking Shit Off My Desk and Spoopsy is a perfect little angel who has never done anything wrong in her life.
 They are also the main feature on his instagram page.

-You can also follow Steve and Q2Q Comics in these places:
+You can follow Steve and Q2Q Comics in these places:

 Do you just follow me around recording what I say and making comics about it?